dpi-tta-lessons/ruby-basics/content.md

 ## Project: Hello, world

 In this project, you will write a Ruby program that prints "hello, world" to the console.
-This project includes automated tests, so click this link to get started: <https://github.com/dpi-tta-projects/ruby-basics/fork>.
-Then fork the repository and create a codespace.
+This project includes automated tests, so click this link to get started <https://github.com/dpi-tta-projects/ruby-basics/fork>, fork the repository and create a codespace.

 ## References